Marginalization of the Amharas

 In this instalment, I will use selected healthcare indicators and the poverty rate to illuminate the stark marginalization faced by the Amhara community during the TPLF era of 1991—2018.
 The purpose of this essay is to shed light on the budgetary disparities that have significantly harmed the health outcomes of the Amhara people.
 This approach allows us to navigate the relevant data to illustrate the Amhara community’s plight without overwhelming readers with excessive statistics.

 Economic development indicators, particularly the proportion of households with access to essential healthcare services, provide a lens through which we can scrutinize the impact of ethnicity-based economic policies in Ethiopia.
-Since health is considered a global public good, Western governments,
+Since health is considered a global public good, Western governments, , and international lending organizations have prioritized funding the healthcare sector in Ethiopia, but the funds have been inequitably distributed, .
+Perhaps more than any other metric, the allocation of healthcare services indicates a strong bias in the distribution of development funds.

 The consequences of the uneven allocation of healthcare funding are significant.
 Restricting sufficient funding for health services in a region is equivalent to subjecting its residents to prolonged illness and premature death.
 Adequate funding is essential for providing timely diagnoses, appropriate interventions, and essential medications.
 Insufficient funding not only violates the fundamental right to basic healthcare, but also weakens a community’s economic development.